evpmqr/AWSomePOC/README.md

 # AWSomePOC
-This is a POC on a little idea I have
+This is a POC on a little idea I have.
-Takes a yml file and converts it to an AWS Template File with the Serverless Application Model Support Adding more resources should pretty much be similar to how Lambda is right now The goal is to make a CLI that can generate a template for you, and a github bot that will read PRs with the config.yml file and automatically add it to the branch/PR
+Takes a yml file and converts it to an AWS Template File with the Serverless Application Model Support.
+Adding more resources should pretty much be similar to how Lambda is right now.
+The goal is to make a CLI that can generate a template for you, and a github bot that will read PRs with the config.yml file and automatically add it to the branch/PR.

 # Requirments
 * Go 1.1x